Klüver–Bucy syndrome: Pathology

 There are a few theories that attempt to explain the processes behind Klüver–Bucy syndrome and its symptoms.
-This topic still remains controversial as complete Klüver–Bucy syndrome is rare in humans especially compared to monkeys.
-Klüver–Bucy syndrome is thought to occur from damage to temporal sections of the limbic networks, which connects to other structures that regulate emotional behavior.Norman Geschwind's theory states that Klüver–Bucy syndrome is caused by disconnect syndrome (a condition of the brain where the two hemispheres develop separately or at different rates) and that the initial contributor for this is the blockage of visual input to the limbic circuit.
+This topic still remains controversial, in part because complete Klüver–Bucy syndrome is rare in humans, particularly compared to monkeys.
+Klüver–Bucy syndrome is thought to occur from damage to temporal sections of the limbic networks, which connect to other structures that regulate emotional behavior.

+Norman Geschwind's theory states that Klüver–Bucy syndrome is caused by disconnect syndrome (a condition of the brain where the two hemispheres develop separately, or at different rates), and that the initial contributor for this is blockage of visual input to the limbic circuit.

 Another theory, called Muller theory, attributes Klüver–Bucy syndrome to the disconnection of pathways used for emotional regulation and memory, such as those connecting the dorsomedial thalamus to the prefrontal cortex.
-The medial temporal sections of the limbic system can be associated with more primitive functions such as reproduction, food, and defence.
+The medial temporal sections of the limbic system can be associated with more primitive functions, such as reproduction, food, and defense.
 This can be seen in the symptoms of increased hypersexuality, hyperorality, and general aggression.

 In rhesus monkeys

-As part of an investigation by Heinrich Klüver in the 1930s into the area affected by mescaline, Klüver arranged to have the temporal lobes of a number of rhesus monkeys bilaterally removed by Paul Bucy, a neurosurgeon.
+As part of an investigation by Heinrich Klüver in the 1930s into the brain areas affected by mescaline, Klüver arranged to have the temporal lobes of a number of rhesus monkeys bilaterally removed by Paul Bucy, a neurosurgeon.
 Klüver did not find the expected impact in response to mescaline, but did observe a series of changes in the subject animals.
-The six points of difference that Klüver recorded were visual agnosia, an increased tendency to explore items by mouth, hypermetamorphosis, dampening of emotional expression, altered sexual behavior and differences in diet.
-Klüver later discovered similar observations by Sanger Brown and Edward Albert Sharpey-Schafer that had been published in 1881 and drew on these to substantiate his own observations.
+The six points of difference that Klüver recorded were visual agnosia, an increased tendency to explore items by mouth, hypermetamorphosis, dampening of emotional expression, altered sexual behavior, and differences in diet.
+Klüver later discovered similar observations by Sanger Brown and Edward Albert Sharpey-Schafer that had been published in 1881, and drew on these to substantiate his own observations.

-Monkeys in the Klüver-Bucy experiment evidently had normal vision and motor skills, but exhibited "psychic blindness", what Rusiko Bourtchouladze described in 2004 as an inability to recognize "the emotional importance of events".
-They did not display fear for items that would ordinarily frighten members of their species; they displayed an appetite for improper foods such as rocks or live rats and sought intercourse with unusual partners, including members of other species.
-They became extremely interested in exploring items in their environment and became placid when approached.
+Monkeys in the Klüver-Bucy experiment evidently had normal vision and motor skills, but exhibited "psychic blindness" – what Rusiko Bourtchouladze described in 2004 as an inability to recognize "the emotional importance of events".
+They did not display fear for items that would ordinarily frighten members of their species, they displayed an appetite for improper foods such as rocks or live rats, and they sought intercourse with unusual partners, including members of other species.
+They became extremely interested in exploring items in their environment, and became placid when approached.